teleport-network/teleport-documents/developer/2Integration Guide (Testnet)/2DataType.md

 # Step1: Construct Cross-Chain Packet DataType

-Teleport’s strong XIBC infrastructure supports you to perform both remote contract calls and cross-chain transfers.
-To specify actions, the first thing you need to do is to construct cross-chain data.
+Teleport’s XIBC infrastructure allows for the execution of both remote contract calls and cross-chain transfers.
+To specify actions, the first requirement is to construct cross-chain data.

-Then you can use the data to invoke XIBC’s application contracts to start the process.
+Then the data can be used to invoke XIBC’s application contracts and start the process.

-Here is the dataType library you should include in your codebase, you can find all these data here:
+Below is the dataType library which should be included in your codebase:

 [xibc-contracts/evm/contracts/libraries/app at main · teleport-network/xibc-contracts](https://github.com/teleport-network/xibc-contracts/tree/main/evm/contracts/libraries/app)